-The terminal box is most conveniently glanded on either the right or left hand side.
+The terminal box is arranged for glanding on the right hand side (or if specifically ordered on the left hand side) viewed from the non drive end.
 Both panels are removable for drilling/punching to suit glands/or glanding boxes.
 If single core cables are taken through the terminal box side panel an insulated or non-magnetic gland plate should be fitted.